Eric-Nobrega/Eric-Nobrega/README.md

 My name is Eric, and I am a passionate aspiring software developer.
 You can find my portfolio website here:

-🔭 I’m currently working on
+🔭 I’m currently working on a full stack personal finance application

-🌱 I’m currently learning
+🌱 I’m currently learning Java and Web Development

-📫 How to reach me:
+📫 How to reach me: ericnobrega02@gmail.com

 ---